Kutno: Legends

-According to a widespread story, Kutno was supposed to have been founded by Count Piotr from Kutna Hora, who had escaped in 997 with the brother of Bishop Wojciech from Bohemia to Poland.
+According to a widespread story, Kutno was supposed to have been founded by Count Piotr from Kutná Hora, who had escaped in 997 with the brother of Bishop Adalbert from Bohemia to Poland.
 Kutno, the town, was founded as an heirloom of a family estate.

 J. Łukawski, the publisher of Liber beneficiorum by J. Ławski, placed a footnote on page 478, with the following account: "When Piotr of Kutno came to Poland in the year 997, he founded Kutno in memory of his manor house in the Bohemia.
 The parish church was founded along with the settlement.
 Piotr's ancestors designated themselves as the Counts of Kutno and later assumed the name of Kucieńscy".

 However, this story is not considered to be reliable and is rejected by most historians due to its doubtful origin.
 It is treated as an 18th-century legend or possibly a varnished version of the origins some "noble" families.
 The geographic dictionary of Polish Kingdom, commonly known as "Kąty", gives the impression that Kutno could have been named "Kątno" originally.

 The source of this legend is likely because of the similarities between names Kutno and Kutná Hora.
 First references to Kutná Hora were made in 1289, whereas about Kutno itself was not noted until 1301.
 In addition, in the 10th century Poles were not founding towns, as an equivalent.
 Instead, they had strongholds which were changed in the 13th century.
 The title of Count being used in Bohemia since 1627.